jlpteaching/ECS154B/lab2/lab2.md

 sh:  M[R[rs1] + immediate] = R[rs2] & 0xffff
 ```

-## Testing the memory instructions
+## Testing the other memory instructions

 You can run the tests for this part with the following command: